SparkPost/node-sparkpost/README.md

 base object to make requests to the Metrics resource.
 Here is an example request using the base object to make requests to the Metrics resource.

-Get a list of domains that the Metrics API contains data on.
 ```js
 // Get a list of domains that the Metrics API contains data on.
 var options = {